opentripmodel/otm5-change-requests/README.md

 ## How do I submit a bug? 🐛

+A bug can be any fault, inconsistency or contradiction in the specification itself or the way the spec is represented [on the website][otm5-spec].
+It can also be something that is unclear in the spec, but you might want to consider asking a question in the [discussion forum][otm-discuss] first.

-Similar to change requests: before opening a bug, please search in the [issues][issues] to make sure that the bug has not been reported already.
+The process is similar to change requests: before opening a bug, please search in the [issues][issues] to make sure that the bug has not been reported already.
 If the bug is new, open an issue by pressing the `New issue` in the upper right corner.
 Please use the "Bug report" template to help provide the best possible information.

 [issues]: https://github.com/opentripmodel/otm5-change-requests/issues